You can only become a registered patent attorney if you have a good degree in a scientific, technical, mathematical or engineering subject.

 Patents are legal rights that are granted to the inventors of novel technical processes and commodities, securing exclusive rights to their inventions for up to 20 years.
-In the UK, patents are granted by the UK Intellectual Property Office or the European Patent Office.
+In the UK, patents are currently granted by the UK Intellectual Property Office or the European Patent Office.

 They are responsible for: